Muskan1615/Fullstack-dApp-Test/ReadmeSolution.md

 - Transfer tokens to vesting contract
 - Write deployed addresses to deployments/localhost.json
 - Copy ABI and addresses to both frontend/ and backend/
+- Add vesting for addresses that are part of vesting.json file

 3. Run the Backend